BUNGALOW INTERIOR DESIGN MISTAKES

 6. The TV does not belong in the living room.
 However, if you have a small house, you might have no other place for it to sit.

-I visited some friends in a beautiful Craftsman one Christmas & they had the TV hung over the fireplace blaring with a holiday themed program.
+I visited some friends in a beautiful Craftsman one Christmas & they had the TV hung over the fireplace blaring out a holiday themed program.
 I was stunned.
 The electronic images completely took over the living room & dining room, the Christmas tree & the holiday spirit which I so enjoy in an old house.
 (This is not that house.
 This is the Hare House with a Photoshopped Santa just so I could pass the trauma of one of my unfavorite bungalow interior design mistakes on to you.
 Sorry.)

 7. Treasure the architectural features of your house.
 They are what give it its character & charm.